aspen8400/Alex_Spence_Porfolio/README.md

 # Welcome to Alex Spence's GitHub Repository.

 ## About me:
-- Passionate up and coming data analyst with interests in risk analysis, finance, business, sports, medicine, and urban science.
+- Passionate up and coming data analyst with diverse interests in risk analysis, finance, business, sports, medicine, and urban science.
 Pursuing a MS Data Science degree from New York University with plans to graduate in May 2021.

 ## Contact Info:
 - (732) 997-9555